I’ll explain it more in depth below, but the general steps are:

 3. Add sweetener (optional)

 4. Let cool for an hour (very important!)

 6. Let it sit in the oven (covered with a towel) with the light on for 7-9 hours

 7. Store in an airtight container in the fridge

 Much to my dismay, I’m finding I’m allergic to many things these days.
 I’ve been eating goat yogurt for years, but lately I’m starting to wonder if it’s giving me a runny nose.
 I decided to switch to soy yogurt, but after my face started breaking out, I looked at the ingredients and saw it contains brown rice!
 Which I’m allergic to!
 Ugh.
 Could I make my own soy yogurt?
 Turns out yes, yes I can.
 And not just soy yogurt, this recipe works for all sorts of milk: oat, almond, coconut, hemp, rice.
 It’s your yogurt, so you choose!

-2. Add thickener.
+- Add thickener.
 Dude.
 There are like a million thickeners out there.
 I seriously recommend reading this woman’s blog for directions about how to use flax seed, arrow root, xantham gum or soy lecithin, etc. I had tapioca flour in my freezer so I went with that.
-I added 4 tbsp of tapioca flour to a little bit of water in a separate bowl, mixed it and then added to the boiling milk.
+In order to do this, I added 4 tbsp of tapioca flour to a little bit of water in a separate bowl, mixed it and then added to the boiling milk.
 Whisk for 2-3 minutes.